HydroModPy/HydroModPy/docs/readthedocs/source/architecture/data_loading/data-definition-transfer-activity-diagram.rst

 - The same raw TOML can influence both activation inference and data payloads.
 - Geology transfer is driven by resolved data types at setup time.
-- Hydrometry transfer is implemented by `DataManagersRuntimeLoader` during `_run_data()`.
+- Hydrometry transfer is implemented by `DataManagersRuntimeLoader` during ``Project.load_data()``.
-- Missing/invalid hydrometry configuration can be downgraded to warnings in `data.inference_mode = "warn"` mode.
+- Missing or invalid hydrometry configuration can be downgraded to warnings in `data.inference_mode = "warn"` mode.

 Related diagrams
 ----------------

 - :doc:`data-definition-transfer-class-diagram`
-- :doc:`../launchers/launcher-simulation-activity-diagram`
+- :doc:`../simulation/simulation-orchestration-class-diagram`